 We are Christ-centered and proclaim a three-fold purpose: to spread the message of Good News through daily living; to help build a community of faith, and to service with Christ-like love.

-We aim to prepare citizens with a moral conscience to fulfill responsible roles within the family, church, and society.
+We aim to prepare citizens with a moral conscience in order that they may fulfill responsible roles within the family, church, and society.
 We consider these values as important to the student experience as are the core academic skills.

 Our educational purpose is not only to instruct, but to allow students to assimilate and apply as much learning as possible.
 In accepting the individuality of each student, the instructional programs at Holy Spirit are individualized and differentiated.
 We believe that how a child learns is just as important as what he/she learns.
 Therefore instruction is tailored as per a student's abilities and learning needs.